 Handles Timing Mismatch of Flow of Funds

-Helps in Keeping Good Track Record
+Helps in Keeping a Good Track Record

-The benefit of Interest Cost
+Benefits of Less Interest Cost

 Disadvantages of Bank Overdraft